Avalanche (Thea Gilmore album)

 Avalanche is the fifth album by the English singer-songwriter Thea Gilmore.
 It was released on 9 September 2003 on the Hungry Dog record label.
 The album peaked at number 63 on the UK Albums Chart.
-Uncut magazine ranked Avalanche at number 59 of its "Albums of the Year" for 2003 and said of Gilmore: "You can here her growing in stature with every record she makes."
+Uncut magazine ranked Avalanche at number 59 of its "Albums of the Year" for 2003 and said of Gilmore: "You can hear her growing in stature with every record she makes."

 Track listing

 All songs written by Thea Gilmore, except where noted.